 This course is designed to explore the student, teaching and program evaluation process to improve instruction and most importantly student achievement.
-This course focuses specifically on the evaluating all facets of the achievement based curriculum process and will lead to effective implementation of developmentally appropriate physical education programs.
-This course is aligned with the NC Healthful Living Curriculum.
+This course focuses specifically on the evaluating all facets of the achievement based curriculum process and will lead to effective implementation of developmentally appropriate pedagogy.
+This course is aligned with the NC Standard Course of Study.